Rick Leichtweis, PhDExecutive Director

 Kyle C. Averill, M.Ed., joined Inova Kellar Center as the Kellar School Director in 2015.
 He obtained his bachelor's degree in history from Appalachian State University and his Master of Education degree in special education from George Mason University.
 Kyle is a Certified Educator in History and Special Education (K-12) from the Virginia Department of Education.
 As Principal, Kyle partners with the Senior Director to guide the direction of the Kellar School.
 Other responsibilities include providing direct supervision for all aspects of the student population and to the staff of the Kellar School.

-Diana Benjamin Rodriguez, LCSW, CADCProgram Manager, Clinical Programs
+Diana Benjamin Rodriguez, LCSW, CADCProgram Director, Clinical Programs

 Diana completed her Masters of Social Work at Silberman School of Social Work, Hunter College in New York, New York.
 Her training specializes in trauma and substance use disorder.
 In 2014, Diana became a Certified Clinical Trauma Professional.
 Diana has been trained in Attachment Based Family Therapy.
 Diana's passion is providing a cohesive, person-centered treatment program where all patients and their families receive individualized care.

 Beth Brocato, LCSW